aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/basic-operations/repair-pdf/_index.md

 **ECMAScript/ES6:**

-1. Import the AsposePDFforNode.сjs module.
+1. Import the AsposePDFforNode.mjs module.
 1. Specify the name of the PDF file that will be repaired.
 1. Initialize the Aspose Pdf() module.
 Receive the object if successful.
 1. Call the function [AsposePdfRepair](https://reference.aspose.com/pdf/nodejs-cpp/organize/asposepdfrepair/).